LBCC-GE

 Algebra and Trigonometry for Technicians (4)

-Argumentative and Critical Writing (4)
+Critical Thinking and Writing (4)

 Critical Analysis of Literature (4)